 - Public parks and other open spaces- 23 per cent

 - Secondary education - 20 per cent

 Experiences using our online and customer services

-For respondents who had made a complaint to us in the last 12 months, 23 per cent were "very" or "fairly" satisfied with how they were handled, a decrease from 25 per cent for 2017.
+For respondents who had made a complaint to us in the last 12 months, 31 per cent were "very" or "fairly" satisfied with how they were handled, an increase from 23 per cent for 2018.